 One of the drawbacks to this deal is that if you fail to make payments and have to give up the vehicle, you’ll still be responsible for paying the balance of your loan.
 This debt is not forgiven in your bankruptcy discharge and it may provide a drain on your finances well after a bankruptcy has been settled.

-For more information on bankruptcy discharge and other parts of the bankruptcy process visit our Ultimate Guide to California Bankruptcy page.
+For more information on bankruptcy discharge and other parts of the bankruptcy process, consult a debt relief bankruptcy attorney

 Repossession and Reaffirmation Loans